EpocDotFr/kanboard-wunderlist/README.md

   * Lists and folders are imported as projects
   * The default Kanboard's columns are created for each imported projects (according to your Kanboard configuration)
   * If a task is tagged as completed on Wunderlist, it will be tagged as closed on Kanboard
-  * Public lists are imported as public projects (same for private ones)
+  * Public lists are imported with public access active (otherwise no)
   * Starred tasks will have a color of red, otherwise yellow
   * Notes are imported as task description
   * Tasks are created in the default column / swimlane of each projects